buildkite/docs/pages/clusters/manage_clusters.md

 Modifying the _Allowed IP Addresses_ forcefully disconnects any existing agents with IP addresses outside the updated value.
 This prevents the completion of any jobs in progress on those agents.

-There is a maximum of 24 addresses per agent token, and IPv6 is currently not supported.
+There is a maximum of 24 CIDR blocks per agent token, and IPv6 is currently not supported.

 ### Migrate to clusters